 Receiving an Unknown Role error message

-When attempting to log onto the Assessment Tool, receiving the 'Unknown Role' message indicates that your ESAA ID login has not yet been assigned the correct Business Role to access the Assessment Tool.
-To receive this role, please go to the Ministry of Education ESAA page and send an ESAA Request for User Setup and Access form to the Ministry of Education Contact Centre.
+When attempting to log onto the Assessment Tool, receiving the 'Unknown Role' message indicates that your ESL ID login has not yet been assigned the correct Business Role to access the Assessment Tool.
+To receive this role, please go to the Ministry of Education ESL page and send an ESL Request for User Setup and Access form to the Ministry of Education Contact Centre.

-What are the website addresses (URL's) to access the production site and the training site?
+What is the website address (URL's) to access the production site?

 The Production/Live site (green colour theme) is located at: https://assess.literacyandnumeracyforadults.com